Stroke & Vascular Disorders

 • Treatment of hyperglycemia, hypotension, and hyperthermia is recommended. | |

-Thorough preoperative evaluation of risk factors, including prior stroke, carotid stenosis, and aortic atherosclerotic plaques may help prevent complications after coronary artery bypass graft surgery (22).
+Comprehensive preoperative evaluation of risk factors, including prior stroke, carotid stenosis, and aortic atherosclerotic plaques, may help prevent complications after coronary artery bypass graft surgery (27).

-Preoperative statin has been shown to reduce mortality of coronary artery bypass graft surgery but not the risk of stroke (93).
-In a retrospective study, beta-blockers and statins reduced the number of perioperative strokes (14).
+Preoperative statins have been shown to reduce mortality from coronary artery bypass graft surgery but not the risk of stroke (128).
+In a retrospective study, beta-blockers and statins reduced the number of perioperative strokes (19).
+Ideally, an LDL of less than 55 should be targeted, and if not reached with high-dose statins, ezetimibe can be introduced to reach the target level (51).

 Neurologic complication risk factors associated with general cardiac surgery.
 Several studies have attempted to identify the subset of patients at high risk preoperatively.